 A father recounts to his children – through a series of flashbacks – the journey he and his four best friends took leading up to him meeting their mother.
 This is one of the biggest comedy series available on Disney+, it’s legend……wait for it……ary…

 Counterterrorism agent Jack Bauer fights the bad guys of the world, a day at a time.
 With each week’s episode unfolding in real time, “24” covers a single day in the life of Bauer each season.
 Jack deals with assassination attempts, nuclear attacks, bioterrorism, torture, traitors, sleeper cells, other bad guys and the alarming tendency for his romances to end badly — very badly.

 12) The Walking Dead

 In the wake of a zombie apocalypse, various survivors struggle to stay alive.
 As they search for safety and evade the undead, they are forced to grapple with rival groups and difficult choices.
 It’s a brutal but fantastic series that shows us what people are really capable of, when everything around them is gone.
-All 10 seasons are available and the eleventh season is exclusive to Disney+ .
+All 11 seasons are available on Disney+ .